Jacqui Oatley: Honours

 She was appointed Member of the Order of the British Empire (MBE) in the 2016 New Year Honours for services to broadcasting and diversity in sport.
 The award was recognition of her work behind the scenes championing the role of women working in football as well as women's football.
 In September 2016, Oatley was made an Honorary Doctor of Letters at the University of Wolverhampton for her contribution to sports broadcasting.

 Personal life

 Oatley is married to Jamie.
 They live in Surrey.
 She gave birth to daughter Phoebe in 2011 and son Max in 2014.
-Her cousin in South Africa was a Springboks cricket selector, while his brother was a rally driver who twice won the Roof of Africa.
+Her cousin in South Africa was a Proteas cricket selector, while his brother was a rally driver who twice won the Roof of Africa.